Second-generation driver Tim Blanchard stepped back from full-time driving in 2019 to focus on overseeing his Brad Jones Racing-run entry.

-Blanchard purchased the REC (Racing Entitlement Contract) underpinning his car this season with a view to running his own show in the future, when he is ready to retire from full-time Supercars racing.
+Blanchard purchased the Racing Entitlements Contract underpinning his car for 2017 with a view to running his own show in the future.

-Blanchard made his Supercars debut in 2010, behind the wheel of an ex-Craig Lowndes Falcon for Sonic Motor Racing, finishing the season runner-up to Steve Owen.
-He also claimed the Mike Kable Young Gun Award for the best first-year V8 Supercar driver earning him an endurance drive alongside Greg Murphy.
+Blanchard made his Supercars debut in the Dunlop Super2 Series in 2010, behind the wheel of an ex-Craig Lowndes Falcon for Sonic Motor Racing, finishing as runner-up to Steve Owen.

-Blanchard stepped into the Championship as a full-time driver in 2013 with Dick Johnson Racing, but a difficult season saw him leave the team at the end of the year.
+Blanchard stepped into Supercars as a full-time driver in 2013 with Dick Johnson Racing, but left at the end of a difficult season.

-After pairing with Russell Ingall in LDM’s Commodore for the 2014 PIRTEK Enduro Cup, Blanchard returned to the category as a full-time driver for the developing squad in 2015 before nabbing the third seat at BJR last year.
+After pairing with Russell Ingall in Lucas Dumbrell Motorsport's Commodore for the 2014 PIRTEK Enduro Cup, Blanchard returned full-time for LDM in ’15 before nabbing the third seat at BJR in ’16.